sap-tutorials/Tutorials/tutorials/teched-2016-3/teched-2016-3.md

 [ACCORDION-BEGIN [Step 4: ](Test the new Destinations)]

-After the destination is saved, you can click the Check Connection button to test that SAP Gateway is reachable.
+After the destination is saved, you can click the **Check Connection** button to test that SAP Gateway is reachable.

+Note that the **Check Connection** operation is not validating your user credentials but only the end-point availability.

 ![Check connection](te-2016-3-04.png)